Yandex Cloud

 ...

 Specify vCPU availability in thousandths and RAM in megabytes.
-The service will not exceed the vCPU or RAM limits specified in limits.
-Customized requests allow you to autoscale cluster nodes.
+The service will not exceed the vCPU and RAM limits specified in limits.
+Setting up requests allows you to autoscale cluster nodes.

 To manage pod resources automatically, configure Kubernetes policies: